Network 26: Background

-After CMB's heyday in the 1960s and 70s, its service quality started to deteriorate in the 1980s, with service delays and aging vehicles.
+After CMB's heyday in the 1960s and 1970s, its service quality started to deteriorate in the 1980s, with service delays and aging vehicles.

-On 30 November 1989, CMB staff went on a strike due to problems on retirement pay.
+On 30 November 1989, CMB staff went on strike in a retirement pay dispute.
 CMB services were completely suspended, and traffic on Hong Kong Island ran into chaos.
 The most severe situation occurred in Southern District, which had no MTR service, to an extent that even police vehicles were mobilized to provide transport services.
-Citybus operated temporary routes to deal with the situation.
-The Government decided to rearrange bus services on the Island.
+Citybus operated temporary routes to deal with the situation and, as a result, the Government decided to rearrange bus services on the Island.

 Citybus had set its sights on services 12A and 17 that CMB has already withdrawn.
-It considers that residents residing in MacDonald Road, are richer and needed high-quality bus services.
-Upon obtaining the consent from the government, Citybus has announced in September 1989 that it intends to re-operate.
-In terms of that, after the strike, Citybus will formally apply to the government.
+It considered that residents of MacDonald Road are richer and needed high-quality bus services.
+Upon obtaining consent from the government, Citybus announced in September 1989 that it intends to reinstate both services.

-In 1990, Citybus applied to start three non-franchised routes, namely 37R, 90R and 97R, all serving between Southern District to Admiralty.
-In March the same year, Citybus applied to operate the route 12A which CMB had previously requested to be cancelled due to low patronage.
+In 1990, Citybus applied to start three non-franchised services, namely 37R, 90R and 97R, all serving between Southern District to Admiralty.
+In March the same year, Citybus applied to operate route 12A, which CMB had previously requested to be cancelled due to low patronage.
 The application was approved, and services by Citybus commenced in September 1991 with air-conditioned Leyland Olympian double deckers.
-Other bids such as Argos Bus, Coornet Bus and Hong Kong Buses bid for the tender, together with Kowloon Motor Bus, eventually changing the mind and waive off the bidding.
+Other operators such as Argos Bus, Coronet Bus and Hong Kong Buses bidded for the 12A alongside major operator Kowloon Motor Bus, however these soon withdrew from bidding.

 Later, seeing no improvement in CMB's services, the Government decided to re-tender 26 of CMB's routes to another company.
-Two companies applied, namely Citybus and Stagecoach.
-Since Stagecoach had no experience on operating routes in Hong Kong, Citybus won the tender.
-The routes were operated by Citybus in effective from 1 September 1993.
+Two companies applied, namely Citybus and Scottish multinational transport company Stagecoach Holdings.
+Since Stagecoach had no experience on operating routes in Hong Kong, Citybus won the tender in October 1992.
+The routes transferred from CMB to Citybus on 1 September 1993, using a combination of new air-conditioned Leyland Olympians and heavily refurbished non-air-conditioned Leyland Atlanteans imported from Singapore.